 Since 2016, the price of gold has risen by 14% per ounce.
 The World Gold Council announced that 2018 saw the largest amount of Central Bank gold reserve purchases in 50 years, with an overall rise in gold demand of 4%.
 This demand has continued to for Q1 of 2019, with countries like China continuing to increase their gold reserves.
 Global economic slowdown - caused by a combination of the US/China trade war, protectionist trade policies, and Brexit - has seen investor confidence slump, and many are concerned about one thing: recession.

 The UK has been particularly vulnerable in the past few years, with the uncertainty of Brexit playing on the minds of investors and businesses alike.
 Fears of a Hard Brexit without a withdrawal agreement have caused significant spikes in the gold price in GBP, with gold touching over £1,054 per ounce in June 2019.

 Time and time again, with stock market concerns and economic fragility, we see investors turn to safe haven assets like gold bullion; a sensible way of diversifying a portfolio to protect against risk.
 If central banks are so keen on physical gold, could you benefit from investing?

 Gold investment is an ideal method of accumulating and protecting wealth.
 Furthermore, it is also seen as an ideal method of diversifying an investment portfolio due to its negative correlation with stocks and bonds.

-Although the price of gold maybe volatile in the short-term, gold maintains its value over longer periods of time, providing a useful hedge against the value erosion of fiat currency.
-Additionally, if you are planning a substantial gold investment, choosing to buy British gold Sovereign or Britannia coins will exempt you from Capital Gains Tax (CGT).
+Although the price of gold may be volatile in the short-term, gold maintains its value over longer periods of time, providing a useful hedge against the value erosion of fiat currency.
+Additionally, if you are planning a substantial gold investment, choosing to buy British gold coins will exempt you from both VAT and Capital Gains Tax (CGT).